lingeringcode/clndgrn-portfolio/content/publication/jbtc-ids-llms/index.md

 ---
-title: "Technical communication's fight against extractive large language modeling with FAIR and CARE principles of data"
+title: "Technical communication's fight against extractive large language modeling by applying FAIR and CARE principles of data"

 # Display this page in the Featured widget?
 featured: true